hardwario/docs/chester/firmware-sdk/build-and-deploy.md

 :::tip

 You can also hardcode the firmware name and version in your project.
-You can add these lines to your `CMakeLists.txt` project file:
+You can add these lines before the `project` command to your `CMakeLists.txt` project file:

 ```
 set(ENV{FW_NAME} "CHESTER Input Z")
 set(ENV{FW_VERSION} "v1.5.0")

+project(input)
 ```

 :::